Eucalyptus grandis: Uses

-Flooded gum is an attractive, straight-trunked tree much in demand outside Australia for timber and pulp, and extensive plantations exist in South Africa and Brazil.
+Flooded gum is an attractive, straight-trunked tree much in demand outside Australia for timber and pulp.
 Within Australia, plantations exist in northern New South Wales, where seedlings have put on 7 m of growth in their first year.
 The timber has a pinkish tinge and is used in joinery, flooring, boat building, panelling and plywood.
 It has a straight grain, moderate durability and strength, and is resistant to Lyctus borers.
 Hybrids with river red gum (Eucalyptus camaldulensis) are used to combat salinity.
 Eucalyptus grandis is a food plant of paropsine beetles of the family Chrysomelidae and Christmas beetles, the latter often defoliating trees of Australia's east coast.
 Clones of Eucalyptus grandis have been selected and bred on the basis of unpalatability to the brown Christmas beetle (Anoplognathus chloropyrus) to minimise damage to plantations.

 Other insect pests include the steelblue sawfly (Perga dorsalis) and the leafblister sawfly (Phylacteophaga froggatti), both of which prefer young trees.

-Eucalyptus grandis has been grown successfully in plantations in wetter areas of Sri Lanka, particularly in the Badulla and Nuwara Eliya Districts.
-Plantations have also been successful in Uruguay where lumber is being exported to the United States under the trade name "Red Grandis".
-Many parameters of climate and soil are similar to eastern Australia, and it has grown well on plains as well as hills previously used for growing tea.
-Grown for its wood and ease of cultivation, it is the fastest growing eucalypt in the country.

 The tree is too large for most gardens, but makes an attractive tree for large parks and farms, and can be used in riverbank stabilisation.